fluidflower/lanl/model_description.md

 ### Linearization and Solvers

-_E.g._ Newton with line search, AMG-preconditioned BiCGSTAB for the linear systems.
 Newton outer loop with FGMRES linear solver along with CPR pre-conditioning was used.

 ### Primary Variables

-_E.g._ Dependent on local phase composition:
 * Variable switching: see details in https://www.pflotran.org/documentation/theory_guide/mode_mphase.html#governing-equations

 ### Computational Grid

-_Please provide the number and shape of grid elements._
 Tri Delauney elements are converted to Voronoi
 Number of voronoi cells: 24748